- Services & Amenities

 Among the options find the Temazcal Ritual that is a total body experience involving drumming, chanting and intense perspiring that some describe as akin to being reborn.
 The traditional healing experience begins with a cleansing ritual pairing aromatic copal incense with herb and flower infused waters to ease the mind.
 A deep body massage using an array of traditional healing tools and stretching techniques that promote a deep state of relaxation and renewal.

 Elegant Mexico guests need never be bored or without an exciting activity to consider.
 Whether it is beachcombing on soft white sand, setting off for adventures on both land and sea, golfing challenging holes by a stunning backdrop, finding one’s self in the breath and music of shamanic chanting or enjoying the meal of a lifetime, One&Only Palmilla can be an exclusive part of that experience, whatever the choice.
+See our Del Mar homes for rent here.

 New Year’s in Mexico: Los Cabos Celebrations